Doing a deal with Europe

 “HI!
 Steve Evans, and Karina – except I haven’t got Karina.”
 The young girl gives me an old-fashioned look.
 I try and explain, I fail, and we re-schedule the appointment.

 Back outside I’m in one of those ‘I can’t believe this’ moods.
 What a waste of time and effort – I’m never gonna use that stupid travel cat jobby-thingy again.
-I roll a ciggy, lean against the front wing of the car and stare at nothing.
+I lean against the front wing of the car and stare at nothing.

 A movement attracts my attention.
-There is a cat, paws up against the rear window – she’s staring at me in a way that seems to ask “what shall we do together now Papa?”
+There’s Karina, paws up against the rear window – she’s staring at me in a way that seems to ask “what shall we do together now Papa?”

 I open the door, pick her up, pop her effortlessly into the carrier, zip it up (noticing en-route the Velcro zipper lock I’d completely failed to see the first time).